mfthomps/Labtainers/docs/labdesigner.md

 computer, and these computers may appear to be connected via one or more networks.

-When a student starts a given exercise for the first time, the framework fetches Docker images from a centralized repository named in the host system's /etc/hosts file.
-If no such repository exists, the framework will build the Docker images on the student's host as needed.
+When a student starts a given exercise for the first time, the framework fetches Docker images from the Docker registery.
+In its current implementation, a single base image (about 500MB) is retreived from the Docker registry, and the remainder of the image is built on the student's computer, i.e., by fetching packages.
+This is transparent to the student, other than waiting for downloads and package installation.

 After the student performs the lab exercise, artifacts from the container environments are automatically collected into a zip file that appears on